-International Conference Cross-disciplinary Approaches to Urban Space, Uc Berkeley, May 2020 (postponed due to COVID-19).
+International Conference Cross-disciplinary Approaches to Urban Space, UC Berkeley (postponed due to COVID-19).